 Q. Are TVA lakes and recreation areas open?

 A. Yes, TVA's lakes remain open and the majority of our developed recreation areas and nearly 290,000 acres of other public lands.
 However, unique times call for unique measures to protect you, your family and other residents using our facilities.
-Know that all public restrooms are closed along with playgrounds, visitor centers and large group pavilions, so plan accordingly.
+Know that most public restrooms are closed along with playgrounds, visitor centers and large group pavilions, so plan accordingly.
 Just like other locations, maintain the proper social/physical distancing and avoid any group of 10 or more people.

 Three TVA recreation areas remain closed or partially closed due to repair and maintenance activities unrelated to COVID-19: